M0LTE/dapps/README.md

 ## Application interface

 The application interface is likely to be something like MQTT, with DAPPS holding on to messages until it knows it has delivered them to integrated applications.
+Collaboration very welcome.

 Details tbc.

 ## Progress

+Very much work in progress.

 ### Implemented